 "Color really is the most magnificent tool for capturing the attention of passersby and creating atmosphere.
 If in doubt, always go for the brighter or darker option.
 Taking the soft option will not be as effective and will be perceived as predictable by the customer who may overlook the color scheme...as weak" or stale.
 Visual Merchandising page 83

-"The hardest category of products to design display... for what is called 'small's.
+"The hardest category of products to design display... for what is called 'smalls'.
 This includes... jewelry."
 "It is much harder to focus on little things and get a big impact."
-"What you need to do is make a broad statement that grabs people's attention from a distance, and then focus their field of vision onto the product by drawing them in to the center, corner, back wall, ... to notice the little gem.
-Pin spotlighting and clever signage are a sure-fire way to get this done."
+"What you need to do is make a broad statement that grabs people's attention from a distance, and then focus their field of vision onto the product by drawing them into the center, corner, back wall, ... to notice the little gem.
+Pin spotlighting and clever signage is a sure-fire way to get this done."
 Visual Merchandising page 74

 Then we start a series by Guest Author Alison Antelman about how she previews craft shows, selects the craft shows she participates in, and more.
 Hear from Antelman's years of experience.